 Explorations in Colour

-For the last year or two, I've been using paint and collage to develop my sense of colour, shape and pattern.
+For the last few years, I've been using paint and collage to develop my sense of colour, shape and pattern.
 Below are some of my "colour field studies" in acrylic paint and pastel.
-I enjoy the "brushiness" I can achieve with paint, something not so easy to do with cloth.
-This series uses a 6-colour palette, and a 10" x 10" format.
+I enjoy the "brushiness" and soft edges I can achieve with paint, something not so easy to do with cloth.
+This series uses a 6-colour palette, and a 10 x 10 format.